bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 For example, an accessory supporting play sound, motion detector UT, and identifier look-up over BT will have the value set as 1011 in binary and 11 as Uint32.

 #### Firmware version
-The firmware version describes the current firmware version on the accessory.
+The Firmware Version describes the current firmware version running on the accessory.
 The firmware revision string shall use the x\[.y\[.z\]\] format where :
 * \<x\> is the major version number, required.
 * \<y\> is the minor version number, required if it is non zero or if \<z\> is present.